defagos/defagos.github.io/_posts/2014-12-4-yet_another_article_about_method_swizzling.md

 }
 {% endhighlight %}

-# Common implementation
+# Wrapping up: IMP-swizzling

-Having a separate `class_swizzleSelector_stret` function is rather inconvenient.
-Fortunately, its implementation can be merged into `class_swizzleSelector` by checking return type size information for 32-bit architectures first:
+Having a separate `class_swizzleSelector_stret` function which must appropriately be called when large strucs are returned is rather inconvenient.
+Fortunately, its implementation can be merged into `class_swizzleSelector` by checking return type size information for 32-bit architectures first.
+We obtain a single function for method swizzling with an `IMP`:

 {% highlight objective-c %}
+#import <objc/runtime.h>
+#import <objc/message.h>

 IMP class_swizzleSelector(Class clazz, SEL selector, IMP newImplementation) {
     // If the method does not exist for this class, do nothing